 This toolkit was developed by the Providence Human Relations Commission, in consultation with other city departments, member organizations of the Rhode Island Department of Human Services' Refugee Resettlement Support Network, the City of Seattle's Office of Immigrant and Refugee Affairs, and AMOR RI.
 As a whole, it outlines the resources available for departments to successfully integrate language access into their program and budget planning.
-Departments have been surveyed to better understand what level of translation and interpretation is currently being provided, interpretation equipment has been purchased for city-wide use, and a blanket contract for translation and interpretation services is in process, following a Request for Information issued in 2018.
+Departments have been surveyed to better understand what level of translation and interpretation is currently being provided, interpretation equipment has been purchased for city-wide use, and a contract has been established for translation support for departments.
 In addition, a variety of complementary resources are available to departments, among them, a community interpretation framework to support institutionalized language access investments.
 A list of these resources, as well as their terms of use, project-planning guides, and relevant terms and definitions, can be found in this document.
 If your question is not covered by this toolkit, the following directors are available to provide technical assistance.